 What happens if you’re high risk?

 Brooks estimates that if you're deemed a high-risk driver, you'll probably see your rates soar anywhere from 20 percent to 50 percent.
-Of course, you're pretty much assured that you won't qualify for a good driver discount.
+Of course, you're pretty much assured that you won't qualify for a good driver discount or any cheap high risk auto insurance.

 “To compensate for the rate hike, many high-risk customers change their coverage to include higher deductibles and lower coverage to keep rates affordable or near the level they were before being bumped up to a high-risk level,” Tucker says.